xcession/xcession.github.io/_posts/2019-07-13-disable-automatic-update-in-kali-linux.md

 categories: kali linux update
 ---

-This article is deprecated due to Kali Linux has move to XFCE since 2019.4.
+This article is deprecated due to Kali Linux has moved to XFCE4 since 2019.4.
 {:.warning}

 ## Installing `dconf-editor`